-Mark Buehrle is one of the most challenging choices on the list..
+Buehrle is one of the most challenging choices on the list.

 Mark was never the best pitcher in the game.
 He received Cy Young votes just once, finishing 6th in 2005, though he likely deserved votes in other seasons.
-He only made 5 All-Star teams.
-He never won 20 games (got 19 once).
-Most seasons he finished between 13 and 16 wins.
+Mark only made 5 All-Star teams.
+He never won 20 games (got 19 once), but in all but his rookie year, he had between 10 and 19 wins.

 His career 214-160 record puts him number 91 on the all-time list in wins.
 He’s 65th in bWAR for pitchers.
 He didn’t walk many, just 2.0 per 9 innings career.

-Mark only had 1 losing season.
+Mark only had one losing season.
 He was 12-13 in 2006.
-I know it doesn’t mean all that much, but to be consistently on the winning side, even on some not so great teams, is a positive to me.
+I know it doesn’t mean all that much, but to be consistently on the winning side, even on some not-so-great teams, is a positive.

 When he came to the Blue Jays, Cee Angi told us, in a guest post, that we would love Mark Buehrle, and she was right.
 It took a bit.
 He has a plodding start with the Jays but turned it around after a particularly crappy start against the Rays.
 He gave up 7 runs in the third inning (including two home runs).
 Amazingly, John Gibbons left him in the game.
 He finished out 6 innings, giving up 9 hits and the 7 earned.
 That turned out to be a turning point.
 He lowered his season ERA every start for his next 21.